pasnox/monkeystudio2/readme.txt

 With Mac OS X:

-* Open a shell, and go to the sources directory.
+* Open a terminal, and go to the sources directory.
 * type: qmake -spec macx-g++ && make release

-Windows/MinGW users can use batch files.

 How to execute Monkey Studio: